-The following table depicts the sensitivity to a reasonable possible change in commission rates, with other variables held constant, on the Bank's statement of income or equity.
-The sensitivity of the income is the effect of the assumed changes in commission rates on the net commission income for one year, based on the floating rate non-trading financial assets and financial liabilities held as at December 31, 2019, including the effect of hedging instruments.
-All the banking book exposures are monitored and analysed in US Dollars concentration and change sensitivities are disclosed in SAR thousands.
-Sensitivity of special commission income for +1/-1 increase in the basis of the US Dollar is SAR 63 million and SAR (63) million respectively.
+The following depicts the sensitivity to a reasonable possible change in commission rates, with other variables held constant, on the Bank's statement of income or equity.
+The sensitivity of the income is the effect of the assumed changes in commission rates on the net commission income for one year, based on the floating rate non-trading financial assets and financial liabilities held as at December 31, 2020 and 2019, including the effect of hedging instruments.
+All the banking book exposures are monitored and analyzed in US Dollars concentration and change.
+Sensitivities are disclosed in SAR thousands.
+Sensitivity of special commission income for +100/-100 bps increase in the basis of the US Dollar is SAR 64 million and SAR (64) million respectively for 2020 (SAR +/-63 million for 2019).